growerp/growerp/GrowERPObs/3 Technical documentation/1 Technical Introduction.md

 ### other entities
 Other entities like products, categories etc use the 'ownerPartyId' field to separate between owners.
 It contains from now on the

+## Module organization
+## 3 layer screen approach

+1. The application
+	1. Menu structure
+	2. User access
+	3. routing
+2. The core screen system
+	1. template layout
+		1. appBar
+		2. navigation rail/left menu selection
+		3. top/bottom tab selection.
+		4. main menu
+	2. screen definitions
+	3. registration/login
+	4. multi company
+	5. employee/admin
+	6. supplier/customer/lead
+	7. companies
+	8. tasks
+3. The package plugins
+	1. Marketing
+	2. Sales/purchase Order
+	3. Accounting
+	4. Website
+	5. Catalog
+	7. Inventory
+	8. Chat

+The main principle of presenting screens is to show the screen by calling the template with the parameter of the screen name.
+A screen can be single widget of a screen with tabs which are shown by the template.